 The Bitruncated Tesseract

 The bitruncated tesseract is a uniform polychoron constructed by truncating a tesseract halfway to the depth that would yield the dual 16-cell.
 Equivalently, it can be derived from the 16-cell by truncating at halfway the depth that would yield the dual tesseract.
 Hence, it is also known as the bitruncated 16-cell.
-It is bounded by 8 truncated octahedra and 16 truncated tetrahedra.
+It is bounded by 24 cells (8 truncated octahedra, 16 truncated tetrahedra), 120 polygons (32 triangles, 24 squares, 64 hexagons), 192 edges, and 96 vertices.

 The following image shows the perspective projection of the bitruncated tesseract, centered on one of the truncated octahedral cells: